e18e/framework-tracker/packages/docs/src/content/docs/impact.md

-The Framework Tracker project measures frameworks, but the comparisons also surface concrete improvement opportunities in the frameworks themselves, their routers, and their documentation.
+The Framework Tracker project measures frameworks, but the comparisons also surface concrete improvement opportunities in the frameworks themselves, their dependencies, and their documentation.
 This page collects upstream changes that came out of the project or were influenced by its output.

 ## Faster link rendering in Nuxt and Vue4